 - Enforcing state gambling and firearm laws and regulations

-The division works in partnership with local, state, and federal law enforcement agencies to take down criminal street gangs, stop the trafficking of dangerous narcotics, and bring criminals to justice.
+The division works in partnership with local, state, and federal law enforcement agencies to investigate criminal street gangs, stop the trafficking of dangerous narcotics, and bring criminals to justice.

 Bureau of Medi-Cal Fraud and Elder Abuse